|Cyathus stercoreus. Each cup is about 1/4" across.|

 The cracking is typical.
 Fine with me!

-One of my best pals said walking with me is like walking with a dog, I have to stop and sniff everything.
+One of my best pals said walking with me is like walking with a dog, I have to stop and sniff everything every few feet.
 I was with a different best pal who was being pretty patient.
 I spent almost 15 minutes in this 4-foot area before he started openly hoping we could go soon.

 The gills start out white, and darken with age.
 It has an evanescent ("disappearing quickly") ring, which you can see pieces of here.